vovanhoang/DGID/README.md

 With the contributions of the authors:

-Hoang V. Vo - Department of Information Systems, VNU University of Engineering and Technology, Hanoi, Vietnam
+Hoang V. Vo - Department of Information Systems, VNU University of Engineering and Technology, Hanoi 100000, Vietnam

-Hoa N. Nguyen - Corresponding author - hoa.nguyen@vnu.edu.vn - Department of Information Systems, VNU University of Engineering and Technology, Hanoi, Vietnam
+Hoa N. Nguyen - Corresponding author - hoa.nguyen@vnu.edu.vn - Department of Information Systems, VNU University of Engineering and Technology, Hanoi 100000, Vietnam

 Tu N. Nguyen is with the Department of Computer Science, Kennesaw State University, Marietta, GA 30060, USA

-Hanh P. Du - Department of Information Systems, VNU University of Engineering and Technology, Hanoi, Vietnam
+Hanh P. Du - Department of Information Systems, VNU University of Engineering and Technology, Hanoi 100000, Vietnam